BilalKarim89/ambulance-tracker/README.md

 - Displays the complete route on the map with a polyline.
 - Updates the ambulance's position on the map in real-time.
 - A button to replay the simulation, resetting the ambulance to the starting point.
-- Ambulance car icon for the moving vehicle.
+- Ambulance icon for the moving vehicle.
 - Shows the progress using a stepper component.
 - Shows a progress bar.
 - Play sound on arrival.